Arslaaan/myOwnRedisDb/README.md

 - [x] basic operations: set, get, remove, size(return current size of db), purge(clean all values), keys(return all keys as stream)

 # Run
-Install bazel and then use command for server (for locally run hardcoded port 50051):
+Install bazel and then use command for server (only local now - port 50051):
 ```
 bazel run //server:redis-server-run
 ```